 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Texas's 3rd congressional district.
 Republican.

 Length: 9 pages

-This bill was introduced on May 24, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 24, 2011, in a previous session of Congress, but it did not receive a vote.

 May 24, 2011